 All Ferraris appearing in the movie were borrowed from Belgian Ferrari distributor Jacques Swaters, since the Ferrari factory had refused its participation because the movie ends with a victory for Porsche.

-The Heuer Swiss watch McQueen insisted on wearing throughout this shoot, was reissued in 2009 in commemoration of its 40th anniversary.
+The Heuer Swiss watch Steve McQueen insisted on wearing throughout this shoot, was reissued in 2009 in commemoration of its 40th anniversary.
 The latest (4th) update is a replica of the 1969 original Monaco model, complete with automatic self-winding movement and red chronograph hands.
 RRP: £3,500.